 Students participating in The Pittsburgh Project service trip include:

 - Rachael Brown, senior sociology major from Pittsburgh, Pa.
 (South Park High School)

-- James Law, a junior youth ministry major from Erie, Pa.
-(McDowell High School)
+- James Glisan, junior biblical and ministry studies major from West Newton, Pa.
+(Yough Senior High School)

 # # #